BehtashShirzad/UrlShortener/README.md

 A few simple principles guide the design:

 * PostgreSQL is the source of truth.
-* Redis improves performance but is not required for correctness.
+* Redis caching improves redirect performance but is not required for URL resolution.
-* Cache failures should not cause API failures.
+* Cache failures should not cause redirect failures.
+* Click analytics should not make valid redirects unavailable.
+* Redis Streams provide at-least-once delivery.
+* Click consumers must therefore be idempotent.
+* Redis messages are acknowledged only after successful database processing.
+* Click counters are incremented atomically in PostgreSQL.
+* Multiple application instances can safely share the same click consumer group.
-* The redirect path should fail fast when Redis is unhealthy.
+* The redirect path should fail fast when Redis caching is unhealthy.
 * Database traffic should be minimized.
 * Hot links should not create cache stampedes.
 * Infrastructure concerns should stay outside the domain layer.